thisisdaleb/TerrainGenerator/README.md

 A program that takes a simple input image to create a complex 3d environment.

 To create a random terrain using Simplex noise:
-Drag "RandomTerrainGenerator" onto an empty object in Unity.
-Make sure to delete the empty object before testing!
+Drag "RandomTerrainGenerator" onto an empty object in Unity and click "Run Now".

 To create a terrain using an image:
 Drag "GenCity" onto an empty object, then make sure to set "Tex" to the image of your choice.